-It’s a competitive marketplace out there, as the world never tires of telling us.
+It’s a competitive marketplace out there.
 Fully realizing this, Sweden’s Liza Pedersen, fresh out of design school, has hit the ground running with a self-promo kit perfectly crafted for getting her foot in the door at her agency of choice.
 And she created it all without setting foot inside a print shop!
 “As a young designer in the beginning of my career,” she tells PaperSpecs, “I wanted to promote myself and be remembered, but also incorporate my personal interest with graphic design.”

 The package arrives at the desk of her potential employer like this – a small, plain white (and hand-assembled) box inside a black sleeve, fully stating her intentions:

 “I am a 24 year old packaging enthusiast with a passion for concept development & identities and I would love to work with you!
 Thanks in advance!”

 Sliding off the sleeve and opening the box reveals a simple but memorable logo and…